 When companies talk about what they're doing at Agile 2017, what are we going to hear?

 Hammond: There are three phases of Agile maturity.
-The first phase I see are shops which do Agile by process.
+The phase I see are shops which do Agile by process.
 They are all about the process of Scrum or XP or SAFe.
 These companies are missing the forest for the trees.
 That is never what Agile was meant to be.
 It was supposed to enable developers to get results by empowering them.
 Part of the original Agile Manifesto said companies need to do what works, measure the results and trust in the people not the process.
 Now there are a lot of people doing Agile that are left like the Catholic Church before Luther -- they're so focused on the process they've lost their way.

 There are two additional phases.
 There are shops that are Agile by practice.
 These companies more fully conform to the Agile idea.
 They're doing Kanban, minimum viable product and design thinking and they're borrowing tactics from different places.
 If it works they adopt them.
 They are just trying to deliver good software as fast as they can with processes that work for their teams.
 Different teams get different results from the same practice and that's a hard thing for large companies that want to standardize everything.
 But if you think about the way movies are made, every director does it differently.
 The important thing is to be focused on the results and not the purity of the processes.